Cricket-Warne's family 'shattered' by his death - manager | Sports-Games

 He said that "obviously" Warne smoked most of his life.
 In Melbourne, some of the tributes laid at the statue of Warne in front of the Melbourne Cricket Ground were cigarettes.
 "I think it was just a massive heart attack," Erskine said.

 Thai police interviewed Warne's travel companions for information.
 Warne was discovered unconscious in his room in a villa he shared with three associates in the Bo Phut area of the popular holiday island.
-"We really just want to get Shane home," said Andrew Neophitou, one of the friends, the Sydney Morning Herald reported.
+"We really just want to get Shane home," Andrew Neophitou, one of the friends, told reporters.
 "That's all we want to do."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)